Tong Family Marina

 Construction

-Starting in October of 2018, the old infrastructure was retired and work on the new lakeshore and marina begun.
-Working through the dead of winter, crews drove piles for the new fixed decks, the davit crane platform and a few hundred few of new sheet-pile seawall from the Lake Lab to Limnology.
+Starting in October of 2018, the old infrastructure was retired and work on the new lakeshore and marina began.
+Working through the dead of winter, crews drove piles for the new fixed decks, the davit crane platform and a few hundred feet of new sheet-pile seawall from the Lake Lab to Limnology.
 With the thaw, concrete helped shape the new lakeshore path and the club took delivery of the 4 floating piers (Sloop, Scow, T-Dock and Laser/Byte).

 Ceremonial Groundbreaking